 Supposedly the president has cancelled 4th of July celebrations for the troops on military bases to save money.

 Origins: This item about President Obama's having cancelled Independence Day celebrations at U.S. military bases scheduled for 4 July 2013 began circulating a few days before that holiday.
-It is true that some of the U.S. military bases which typically stage larger July 4 shows have cut back or canceled their 4th of July celebrations, but those bases individually chose to do so due to budgetary constraints, not because President Obama directed all U.S. bases to skip celebrating Independence Day this year to "save money."
+It is true that some of the U.S. military bases which typically stage larger July 4 shows cut back or canceled their 4th of July celebrations that year, but those bases individually chose to do so due to budgetary constraints, not because President Obama directed all U.S. bases to skip celebrating Independence Day that year to "save money."

 The Fourth of July won't have a patriotic boom in the sky over some military bases because budget cuts and furloughed workers also mean furloughed fireworks.

 Independence Day celebrations have been canceled at the Camp Lejeune Marine Corps Base and at the Army's Fort Bragg, both in North Carolina.
 The annual July Fourth celebration also has been scrapped at the Marine Corps Logistics Base in Albany, Ga.